struct/HardenedPartitionAlloc/README.md

 The fork of PartitionAlloc and hardening patches are maintained by Chris Rohlf chris.rohlf@gmail.com

 The original PartitionAlloc (Google) and WebKit (Apple, Google) code are copyrighted by their respective authors.
-All licenses and code headers have been preserved.
+All licenses and code copyright headers have been preserved.